nouchka/docker-hackmyresume/README.md

 [docker-hackmyresume-web](https://github.com/nouchka/docker-hackmyresume-web) extends this image with a webserver (nginx) for an all-in-one solution.

-The entrypoint of the image checks:
+The entrypoint of the image:
-* if json file is missing, generates one
+* check if json file is missing, generates one
 * update personal datas missing in json (###PHONE###, ###EMAIL### and ###ADDRESS###)
 * validate json file
 * install missing template